How to Live in London on a Budget by The Frugal Fox.

-Naively, I moved to London when I was 18 thinking I could take on the world and live as an adult.
+Naively, I moved to London when I was 18, thinking I could take on the world and live as an adult.
 What I didn’t realise was what a stupid decision financially that was.
 ‘Let’s go live in the most expensive city in the UK, at the poorest time in my life with zero budgeting or life experience’ – said me.
-However, I managed it and I loved it.
-If student-poor 18-year-old me could live in London on a budget then you can too.
+However, I managed it, and I loved it.
+If student-poor 18-year-old me could live in London on a budget, you can too.

 Firstly, you have to lower your expectations.
-You’ll need to adjust your mind-set if you’ve moved to London from a cheaper place.
+You’ll need to adjust your mindset if you’ve moved to London from a cheaper place.
 You might be used to drinks every weekend or going out with friends after work.
-However, this just won’t be possible in London on a budget.
+However, this won’t be possible in London on a budget.

-However, you can absolutely have a social life in London but you’ll need to incorporate cheap or free activities to get the most enjoyment whilst spending the least.
-Remember that friendships or relationships shouldn’t depend on what kind of money you’re spending, but rather the quality of time you spend together.
+However, you can absolutely have a social life in London, but you’ll need to incorporate cheap or free activities to get the most enjoyment whilst spending the least.
+Remember that friendships or relationships shouldn’t depend on what kind of money you’re spending but rather on the quality of time you spend together.

 Tips for Socialising in London on a Budget